-This isn’t very practical for a day in the studio.
-This is more a style statement for casual listening.
+This isn’t very practical for a day in the studio, and I think this is more of a style statement for CASUAL listening.

-If you’re shopping on a budget you can look at the AKG K240STUDIO Semi-Open Studio Monitor Headphones.
+If you’re shopping on a budget, I recommend the AKG K240STUDIO Semi-Open Studio Monitor Headphones

-They offer many professional features but are slightly less expensive than the ATH-M40x.
+They offer many professional features but are slightly less expensive than the Audio Technica ATH-M40x.

-This Audio Technica ATH-M40x will serve you well in the studio and is easy to take with wherever you go.
+I assure you that this Audio Technica ATH-M40x will serve you well in the studio and is easy to take with you wherever you go.